valis-world/spaceballoon-revealjs/README.md

 This repository contains the source code for [the SpaceBalloon team's](https://github.com/BOGYLI/SpaceBalloon) presentation about our project and journey in the German science competition, *Jugend forscht*.

+## Features

+*   A clean and modern presentation built with reveal.js.
+*   A custom animation for the number of participants.
+*   A well-organized file structure.
+*   No build tools required, just open `index.html` in your browser.

 ## Technical Setup

 This presentation is built using the **reveal.js** framework.
 It has been structured as a minimal, dependency-free project, meaning it does not require any build tools or package managers like Node.js to view.